openshift/installer/docs/user/aws/install_edge-zones.md

 ## Extend worker nodes to AWS Local Zones in existing clusters [Day 2] <a name="#day2-localzones"></a>

-To create worker nodes in AWS Local Zones in existing clusters it is required those steps:
+The following steps are required to create worker nodes in AWS Local Zones:

 - Make sure the overlay network MTU is set correctly to support the AWS Local Zone limitations
 - Create subnets in AWS Local Zones, and dependencies (subnet association)